 This is the Irish south coast, in the nominally Irish-speaking part of Co.
 Waterford that centres on An Rinn (‘Ring’, which translates as headland or promontory).
 The road signs are all in Irish, the schools teach through that medium, but most of the people there use English most of the time.
 Nevertheless if a visitor wants to speak the language, he or she will be accommodated.
 They all know it and can show it off.
-In any pub or café the language can typically be overheard.
+In any pub or café the language can commonly be overheard.

 The Old Parish (Sean Phobal) area, it is locally believed, was the first Christian parish in Ireland, in late Roman times, and indeed this part of the south coast was the first Christian part of the island.
 Many of the gravestone inscriptions are wholly or partly in Irish.